The New Hybrid Wellness Model: Care, Retreat, Continuity

 1. Care

-The care phase is the foundation of the hybrid model.
-It typically includes:
+The care phase is the starting point of the hybrid model.
+It usually includes:

 - Individual sessions: Personalized therapy, coaching, or integrative health guidance.